danvers/enrollment-tool/README.md

 ## Documentation

-Full docs & tutorials concerning the nova framework are available at [novaframework.com](http://novaframework.com)
+Full docs & tutorials concerning the nova framework are available at [novaframework.com](http://novaframework.com) For questions and hints please contact me at [pixelspace.org] (https://pixelspace.org)

 ##Requirements

  - Apache Web Server or equivalent with mod rewrite support.
- - PHP 5.5 or greater is required
+ - PHP 5.5 or newer is required.
- - A MySql Database is required for data storage and course management.
+ - A MySql database is required for data storage and course management.

 ## Installation